gioGarbe/TAPPS/README.md

 This repository contains a set of Python3 programs and corresponding data files enabling the calculation of thermophysical properties of noble gases from phase shift and bound state data.

+A paper detailing the calculations is being finalized.

 ## Main files

 The main files are: